Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 Yet, he also highlighted that productivity growth has been uneven across sectors.
 The manufacturing sector, for example has done well despite strong global competition.

+The industry has also seen the number of S Pass and work permit-holders rise by about 3 per cent a year, or 34,000 in the last three years.

-The S Pass growth in services is the highest in five years, and Mr Heng said if this foreign manpower growth trend continues, it may become “unsustainable”.
+If this foreign manpower growth trend continues, it may become “unsustainable”, Mr Heng said.

 READ: Budget 2019: Foreign worker quota in services sector to be cut to 35% by 2021